szstonelee/redisoo/README.md

 In Cache Aside pattern, you need code a lot of components for the same logic for different application.

-E.g.
+e.g.

 If you have Python/Java/Php/C++ application, you need code the same logic for all kinds of language.

-Even in one language with serveral different applicatonss, if abstraction or common library is not good enough,
+Even in one language with serveral different applicatons, if abstraction or common library is not good enough,

 you need write different code for the same logic like 'SELECT/INSERT/UPDATE/DELETE'.